Burning Season in Laos – Is it Really That Bad?

 In slash-and-burn, farmers cut down everything in the targeted area and leave it to dry during the dry season.
 Right before the rainy season, they burn it, creating a layer of extremely fertile ash and killing all weeds and pests in the process.

 The drawback to this method is that it depletes the land quickly.
 Every 5 years or so, farmers would abandon the land and move to other places.
-You can see how the method requires flexible ownership of the land and would not make sense for farming on the same land for decades.
+You can see how this method requires flexible ownership of the land and would not make sense for farming on the same land for decades.

 To summarize, there is a burning season, because burning is an extremely effective (albeit only short-term) method for increasing the productivity of agricultural land.